Which Trump Should Be Believed On Overturning Roe v. Wade?

 Many have called the filling of this next seat the moment they have waited decades for, because this seat had belonged to Justice Anthony Kennedy, who voted to uphold Roe in the past (while also voting to allow numerous restrictions on abortion).

-Yet with the Senate Republican majority down to 51 to 49 and Sen. John McCain being traeated for cancer at home in Arizona, Trump's next nominee is even more vulnerable to potential no votes from Collins or Murkowski.
+Yet with the Senate Republican majority down to 51 to 49 and Sen. John McCain being treated for cancer at home in Arizona, Trump's next nominee is even more vulnerable to potential no votes from Collins or Murkowski.

 Over the weekend, Collins told Jake Tapper of CNN that she "would not support a nominee who demonstrated hostility to Roe."
 On Sunday, she told ABC News' Martha Raddatz she had shared this with the president and discussed it with Murkowski as well.